borbware/unity-basics-course/unity-cookbook/input-handling.md

 ## Extra: Multiplayer input

 * With the input table, you can assign the joystick index for every input with *Joy Num*
-  * -> For multiplayer games, you need to create new entries for other players
+  * $\Rightarrow$ For multiplayer games, you need to create new entries for other players
   * ***ALSO:*** you need to set the positive button to "joystick **2** button 0" etc
 * The new Input System handles this a bit more elegantly, see this tutorial:
   * [Madwomb: Unity Local Multi-player](http://madwomb.com/tutorials/GameDesign_UnityLocalMultiplayer.html)